 The most significant benefit of community college is that you get a high-quality education — often, four-year college professors also teach courses at two-year colleges — for a much lower price.
 On average, the cost is almost one-third the price of attending a traditional university.

 Attending community college for your associate degree or a certificate can increase your job prospects.
 You can even earn more money with an associate degree.
-On average, those who earn an associate degree make one-third more in annual income than those with a high school diploma or GED.
+On average, those who earn an associate degree make 13% more than those with a high school diploma.
 Additionally, community colleges have partnerships in the community and can even facilitate networking and interviews through job fairs.

 Diverse Student Population